Pre-Askum: ይሐ/Yeha (800BC-100BC)

 Extensive archaeological excavations have revealed much about the temple’s structure and history.
 The Great Temple, owes much of this to its current preservation to it’s function as a church dedicated to Abba Aftse.
 This adaptation, believed to have occurred around the 6th century AD, not only preserved the structure but also integrated it into the ongoing religious practices of the Ethiopian Orthodox Christian community.
 Even now the temple hosts major annual religious festivals, highlighting its continued significance as a sacred site3.

-Numerous foreign travellers such as the Portuguese explorer Alvares, (who visited the site in the early 16th century AD) exclaimed about its architectual design, for example:
+Numerous foreign travellers such as the Portuguese explorer Alvares, who visited Yeha in the early 16th century AD, noted the ancient structures existence:

 Yeha Temple In The Modern Day.
 Source